Candidate Profile

 Discover how recent finds of meteorites on Earth have helped scientists discover how life evolved on Earth.
 Together with missions to comets and asteroids in space we are gaining a better understanding of threats to life on Earth like the asteroid that wiped out the non flying dinosaurs 66 million years ago.

-Starting with the birth of our Solar System and Earth about 4.6 billion years ago, several major geological processes and climatic events such as Plate Tectonics, Volcanism and Ice Ages have shaped the world we have inherited.
+Learn about the birth of our Solar System and Earth about 4.6 billion years ago.
+Since then several major geological processes and climatic events such as Plate Tectonics, Volcanism and Ice Ages have shaped the world we have inherited.

 GEOLOGY AND THE EARTH SCIENCES: THE ROCKS, MINERALS AND METALS THAT HAVE SHAPED OUR WORLD AND OUR CIVILISATION– 2 TALKS (IN PREP)

-Ever since the first human (Homo habilis – Handy Man) selected a particular rock type to use as a tool some 2.6 million years ago, our ancestors have used rocks and minerals for a wide range of purposes as building stones and for use as weapons and in ceremonies.
+Hear about how the first human (Homo habilis – Handy Man) selected a particular rock type to use as a tool some 2.6 million years ago.
+This was followed by our ancestors who used rocks and minerals for a wide range of purposes as building stones and for use as weapons and in ceremonies.
 As civilization has progressed, we have found new uses for some minerals and elements.
 As an example, we now use several Rare Earth Elements for our mobile phones, electric cars, batteries and computers.

 PALAEONTOLOGY AND EVOLUTION